-Sure, the baby Einstein in STEM Read’s prelaunch video is cute – but it also taps into the state of modern children’s education – a time where parents are dedicated to preparing their kids for a STEM-forward world.
+Sure, the baby Einstein in STEM Read’s prelaunch video is cute.
+But that also taps into the state of modern children’s education – a time where parents are dedicated to preparing their kids for a STEM-forward world.
 What made Jay and Joel’s idea stand out was not simply understanding the importance of STEM, but their personal connection to it.

-Both Jay and Joel have careers in STEM fields, but are also parents to young kids.
-They combined those factors to create a business that aimed to make STEM a fun, life-long passion for their children.
+Both Jay and Joel have careers in STEM fields and are parents to young kids.
+They combined those factors to create a business that aimed to make STEM a fun, lifelong passion for their children.